alonsoJASL/macrosight/md-logs/scr-iteravolution-vs-leaking.md

   segmentation.
 + Since one of the segmentations seems to work... remove **that** from the frame and try to re-do the bad segmentation...
++ _Track_ each point in the boundary as it moves from frame to frame.. many problems, but might work.. have like a _keyhole algorithm_ but for the shape, then weird movements would probably be detected.